 Bodegas in and around Mendoza

-There are dozens of wineries in the Mendoza area that are open to visitors.
+There are plenty of wineries in the Mendoza area that are open to visitors.
 The easiest way to visit bodegas is on a tour organized by an agency in Mendoza.
 A typical half-day trip visits two or three bodegas, while a full day visits five or six and includes lunch; full-day trips are better value.
+Wine enthusiasts willing to splurge should contact Trout and Wine or Ampora, which does a range of small-group “premium” tours led by English-speaking guides; lunch is included.

-If you’re going under your own steam, call ahead to check times, to book a visit and to ask for an English-speaking guide, if necessary.
-The bodegas are concentrated in Guaymallén, in Maipú and in Luján de Cuyo.
+If you’re going under your own steam, make sure you call ahead to check times, to book a visit and to ask for an English-speaking guide, if necessary.
+The bodegas are concentrated in Maipú and in Luján de Cuyo, plus the striking (and the most rural) wine region; Valle de Uco, which is made up of the districts of Tunuyán, Tupungato and San Carlos.

-Some visits and tastings are free, but you’re pointedly steered to a sales area at the end (cash only; surcharge for the best tipples).
-Try and see different kinds of wineries, ranging from the old-fashioned, traditional bodegas to the highly mechanized, ultramodern producers; at the former you’re more likely to receive personal attention and get a chance to taste finer wines.
+Most bodegas charge for tours (which include tastings), and you’re pointedly steered to a sales area at the end (cash only; surcharge for the best tipples).
+Try and see different kinds of wineries, ranging from the old-fashioned, traditional bodegas to the highly mechanized, ultramodern producers; at the former you’re more likely to receive personal attention.
 Best of all is staying the night at one of the several wineries offering accommodation – some of it highly luxurious.

 Fiesta de la Vendimia